 The consortium is tackling the barriers associated with the development of advanced lithium-ion negative electrodes based upon silicon as the active material, with a specific focus on understanding the formation and evolution of the solid electrolyte interphase to solve the calendar life challenge currently limiting the development of silicon anodes.
 The multidisciplinary team employs advanced characterization techniques, coupled with state-of-the-art research facilities across the national labs.
 This consortium covers a broad range of research—from foundational science related to the initial chemical interactions of organic electrolytes with silicon interfaces to the development of the full electrode and cell chemistry.

-The following reports provide more information about the research conducted by the Silicon Anode Consortium.
+The following reports provide more information about the research conducted by this consortium.